 Bachelor of Engineering (Honours)(Mining) with Bachelor of Mathematical and Computer Sciences

-Combining two areas of study offers graduates not only a more diverse experience at university, but also greater scope of career prospects and a competitive edge in the job market.
+This is a 5-year double, not combined degree.
+You’ll graduate with two separate parchments, a greater scope of career prospects and a competitive edge in the job market.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 334861 2020 CSP ATAR 98.4 2020 CSP IB 41 Guaranteed Entry Score - ATAR 80 Guaranteed Entry Score - IB 29 Deferment Yes - 2 year Intake February and July Enquiries Future Students team

 2020 Admissions Data for school leavers

 Lowest ATAR to receive an offer <5 Median ATAR to receive an offer <5 Highest ATAR to receive an offer <5 Selection Rank